Hamdan-Vohra/Flex-Ease4U/README.md

 ## ⚙️ How It Works

 ####1.
 PDF Transcript Download
-First, you have to fetch the student details at Home Page,
+First, you have to fetch the student details at Home Page.

 <img width="510" height="396" alt="image" src="https://github.com/user-attachments/assets/37ebcff4-7d40-40a2-b1c9-72c5b8d0f930" />

 After you click the fetch button, it will go in dark green that's the confirmation that the details are fetched successfully.

 <img width="466" height="230" alt="image" src="https://github.com/user-attachments/assets/3b8603f7-dab3-4578-8d97-3a75728590fe" />

 Then, route to the Transcript Page, reopen the extension, you'll be showing the button for downloading as shown below.

 <img width="462" height="391" alt="image" src="https://github.com/user-attachments/assets/6bbf7bf4-980f-4987-bfe7-bfb59cfe8c94" />

 Click on it, you'll get the downloaded transcript in pdf.

 <img width="484" height="111" alt="image" src="https://github.com/user-attachments/assets/07f03927-81ea-49c7-8278-6069582ba6de" />

 ####2.
 Inspect Elements Access

-Similarly, open the popup, and click on the Remove Block Script It enable you to get right-click functionality as shown below.
+Similarly, open the popup, and click on the Remove Block Script

+It enable you to get right-click functionality as shown below.

 <img width="1265" height="640" alt="image" src="https://github.com/user-attachments/assets/10116f08-987d-40a5-b70f-a433a388f962" />